WELCOME TO THE HENRY THE HAND FOUNDATION!

 - Human Factor Engineering and Positive Deviance Strategy to Reduce HAI: Summit, May 2007

-Keeping schools healthy by teaching the 4 Principles of Hand Awareness.
+Teaching the 4 Principles of Hand Awareness.

-Spread the word, not the germs!
+Spread the word not the germs!